Child Support Scheme

 Late payment penalties

-Where Services Australia has imposed late payment penalties, you may request that they To give up a legal right or claim. the penalties.
-This is called ‘A reduction in the length of a prison term. of penalty’ (s 68 Collection Act).
+Where Services Australia has imposed late payment penalties, you may request that they waive the penalties.
+This is called ‘remission of penalty’ (s 68 Collection Act).

 Departure prohibition order